pism/pism/doc/sphinx/modeling-dynamics.rst

 ---------------------------

-The basic stress balance used for all grounded ice in PISM is the non-sliding, thermomechanically-coupled SIA [BBL]_.
-For the vast majority of most ice sheets, as measured by area or volume, this is an appropriate model, which is an `O(\eps^2)` approximation to the Stokes model if `\eps` is the depth-to-length ratio of the ice sheet [Fowler]_.
+The basic stress balance used for all grounded ice in PISM is the non-sliding, thermomechanically-coupled SIA :cite:`BBL`.
+For the vast majority of most ice sheets, as measured by area or volume, this is an appropriate model, which is an `O(\eps^2)` approximation to the Stokes model if `\eps` is the depth-to-length ratio of the ice sheet :cite:`Fowler`.

 The shallow shelf approximation (SSA) stress balance applies to floating ice.
 See the Ross ice shelf example in section :ref:`sec-ross` for an example in which the SSA is only applied to floating ice.

-The SSA is also used in PISM to describe the sliding of grounded ice and the formation of ice streams [BBssasliding]_.
-Specifically for the SSA with "plastic" (Coulomb friction) basal resistance, the locations of ice streams are determined as part of a free boundary problem of Schoof [SchoofStream]_, a model for emergent ice streams within a ice sheet and ice shelf system.
+The SSA is also used in PISM to describe the sliding of grounded ice and the formation of ice streams :cite:`BBssasliding`.
+Specifically for the SSA with "plastic" (Coulomb friction) basal resistance, the locations of ice streams are determined as part of a free boundary problem of Schoof :cite:`SchoofStream`, a model for emergent ice streams within a ice sheet and ice shelf system.
 This model explains ice streams through a combination of plastic till failure and SSA stress balance.

-This SSA description of ice streams is, however, also the preferred "sliding law" for the SIA [BBssasliding]_, [Winkelmannetal2011]_.
+This SSA description of ice streams is, however, also the preferred "sliding law" for the SIA :cite:`BBssasliding`, :cite:`Winkelmannetal2011`.
 The SSA should be combined with the SIA, in this way, in preference to classical SIA sliding laws which make ice basal velocity a local function of the basal value of the driving stress.
-The resulting combination of SIA and SSA is a "hybrid" approximation of the Stokes model [Winkelmannetal2011]_.
+The resulting combination of SIA and SSA is a "hybrid" approximation of the Stokes model :cite:`Winkelmannetal2011`.
 Option ``-stress_balance ssa+sia`` turns on this "hybrid" model.
 In this use of the SSA as a sliding law, floating ice is also subject to the SSA.